kpn/py-timeexecution/README.md

 execution.
 Every wrapped function will create a metric consisting of 3 default values:

--   `name` - The name of the series the metric will be stored in.
+* `name` - The name of the series the metric will be stored in.
 By default, timeexecution will use the fully qualified name of the decorated method or function (e.g. `src.api.views.ExampleView.get`).
--   `value` - The time it took in ms for the wrapped function to complete
+* `value` - The time it took in ms for the wrapped function to complete.
--   `hostname` - The hostname of the machine the code is running on
+* `hostname` - The hostname of the machine the code is running on.

 See the following example